vasanthk/browser-rendering-optimization/README.md

 4. Laying out elements on the page
 5. Painting the actual pixels of elements

-## Putting The User In The Center Of Performance
+## Putting the user in the center of performance
 * 100 milliseconds
   * Respond to a user action within this time window and they will feel like the result is immediate.
 Any longer and that connection between action and reaction breaks.
 * 1 second